 There will be no BHA House Tour this year, or likely ever again.
 Asked why, BHA President Patrick Killackey said it was “a victim of Facebook and Instagram.”
 (Would you want the interior of your residence displayed to the world on social media?)
 He noted that the House Tour has been the BHA’s largest source of funds, and that they are looking for an event to replace it.

 Despite a vigorous challenge from Michael D.D.
-White of Citizens Defending Libraries, who cited a recent New York Post story, cited here, that reports the willing bid by Hudson Companies was lower than other bids, Mr. Killackey said the BHA would stand by its decision to support the deal as struck, including modifications to the original plan secured by City Council Member Steve Levin.
+White of Citizens Defending Libraries, who cited a recent New York Post story, cited here, that reports the winning bid by Hudson Companies was lower than other bids, Mr. Killackey said the BHA would stand by its decision to support the deal as struck, including modifications to the original plan secured by City Council Member Steve Levin.
 He said the BHA believes this, while not optimal, is the best result available for the community.

 The BHA is now actively involved in issues concerning real estate development in Brooklyn Bridge Park, including keeping such development to the minimum necessary to provide funding for park maintenance, and being a plaintiff, along with Save The View Now, in the lawsuit alleging that a penthouse on the Pierhouse intrudes on the protected view from the Brooklyn Heights Promenade.